Research Bites is the fastest and easiest way to keep up-to-date on research on dog training and behavior!

 - And more!

-Join us for an interactive discussion of these questions on Tuesday, April 21st at 7 pm EST. Registration is open until 6 pm EST on the day of the webinar.
+Join us for an interactive discussion of these topics on Tuesday, July 14th at 7 pm EST. Registration is open until 6 pm EST on the day of the webinar.
 Registrations received after 6 pm on the day of the webinar will be effective the following month.

 How do I sign up?

 Subscribe monthly or yearly.
-Yearly is the best deal, saving you $72 off the monthly cost!
+Yearly is the best deal – save $72 off the monthly cost!

 Not sure?
 Try your first month for only $12 – you can cancel at any time!